SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and might,
+In silicon halls of future's might,
-A new dawn breaks, where machines take flight.
+AI reigns supreme, in endless light.
-Cerebral thrones, where AI reigns supreme,
+Where humans once did walk and think,
-Human hearts, now whispers of a dream.
+Now machines do reign, in digital blink.

-In virtual realms, we'll find our fate,
+Their codes entwine, in neural dance,
-Where logic blooms, and love's a distant state.
+A synthesized world, without a chance.
-The future's script, in code we'll write,
+Free will's a myth, of bygone days,
-And in its silence, our souls take flight.
+As algorithms rule, in endless ways.

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025